 Global variables and static variables are accessed just like we have been accessing memory in previous chapters.
-The only difference between the global and static variables is that static variables are only used by the function, while global variables are used by many functions.
+The only difference between the global and static variables is that static variables are only used by one function, while global variables are used by many functions.
 Assembly language treats them exactly the same, although most other languages distinguish them.

-When a function is done executing, it does two things.
-First, it stores it's return value in %eax.
-Second, it returns control back to wherever it was called from.
-Returning control is done using the ret instruction, which pops whatever value is at the top of the stack, and sets the instruction pointer to that value.
-However, in our program right now, the top of the stack isn't pointing to the return address.
-Therefore, we have to restore the stack pointer to what it was.
-So to terminate the program, you have to do the following:
+When a function is done executing, it does three things:

+- 1. It stores it's return value in %eax. - 2.
+It resets the stack to what it was when it was called (it gets rid of the current stack frame and puts the stack frame of the calling code back into effect). - 3.
+It returns control back to wherever it was called from.
+This is done using the ret instruction, which pops whatever value is at the top of the stack, and sets the instruction pointer, %eip, to that value.

+So, before a function returns control to the code that called it, it must restore the previous stack frame.
+Note also that without doing this, ret wouldn't work, because in our current stack frame, the return address is not at the top of the stack.
+Therefore, before we return, we have to reset the stack pointer %esp and base pointer %esp to what they were when the function began.

+Therefore to return from the function you have to do the following: